Devin O’Loughlin: The Power of Language

 We sat down with Devin at her office to discuss the art of writing for business, the course project that launched her career, and how she tells the story of an agency that tells stories for its clients.

 I had a strong interest in writing, but I realized that journalism may not be the place for me.
-I decided to go back to school, and I came across the Communications Practice program.
+I decided to go back to school, and I came across Columbia’s program.
 I would be in the inaugural class, which was exciting.

 The program took my interest in writing and adapted it to the marketing, communications, advertising, and PR world.
 It gave [my existing writing skills] a bit more legs.